marcellui/marcellui/README.md

 Why is your app needed?
 Background information around any pain points or other reasons.

-app is needed for a portfolio for myself to give to employers and prospective individuals who are interested in myself
+app is needed for an interactive portfolio for myself to give to employers and prospective individuals who are interested in myself.
+Interactive porfolio with an AI chat feature would be useful because it allows for employers and individuals with questions about me to be answered without me being online or wait for a response via email.

 ### User Profile